fetchai/agents-aea/docs/quickstart.md

 ## Getting Started

-Ensure, you are in a clean working directory:
+Ensure, you are in a clean working directory.
+Create it manually running:

-- Create it manually `mkdir my_aea_projects/ && cd my_aea_projects/`, then add an empty directory called `packages` with the following command `mkdir packages/`,

-At this point, when typing `ls` you should see a single folder called `packages` in your working environment.
-This will act as your local registry for AEA components.
+`mkdir my_aea_projects/ && cd my_aea_projects/`

 Unless you are using the docker image, we highly recommend using a virtual environment to ensure consistency across dependencies.